datastax/dsbulk/manual/README.md

 See examples for details.

 ## Load Examples
-* Load CSV data from `stdin` to the `ks1.table1` table in a cluster with a `localhost` contact point.
+* Load CSV data from `stdin` (represented by a hyphen url value) to the `ks1.table1` table in a cluster with a `localhost` contact point.
 Field names in the data match column names in the table.
 Field names are obtained from a *header row* in the data; by default the tool presumes a header exists in each file being loaded:

-  `generate_data | dsbulk load -url stdin:/ -k ks1 -t table1`
+  `generate_data | dsbulk load -url - -k ks1 -t table1`

 * Specify a few hosts (initial contact points) that belong to the desired cluster and load from a local file, without headers: